|COVID-19 Information Hotline|

 This placed Miri as one of the more unique places in Sarawak as a town with two operational airports within only a few miles of each other.

 The Lutong airfield was decommissioned in the early 2000's, and all of its buildings had been demolished, while the remaining runway used mainly as a venue for vehicle drag racing and paramotor.
 The airfield land has been marked for development (as of 2015).
-All offshore helicopter and oil platform flight operations have now been moved to and handled at Miri Airport today.
+All offshore helicopter and oil platform flight operations have now been moved to and are currently handled at Miri Airport today.